 This press release contains forward-looking information within the meaning of the Private Securities Litigation Reform Act of 1995, as amended and other securities laws.
 Forward-looking statements are statements that are not historical facts.
 Words such as "will," "may," "intends," "anticipate(s)," "plan," "enables," "potentially," "entitles," and similar expressions are intended to identify forward-looking statements.
-These statements include, but are not limited to, statements regarding future events including, but not limited to: the availability of drug exclusivities for BENDEKA, the ability of Eagle to successfully challenge the decision of the FDA, the impact of the FDA's decision on Eagle's bendamustine HCl business, Eagle's patent protection for BENDEKA, Teva's replacement of Treanda liquid with BENDEKA, difficulties or delays in manufacturing; the availability and pricing of third party sourced products and materials, and products licensed to third-parties for promotion and distribution; successful compliance with FDA and other governmental regulations applicable to manufacturing facilities, products and/or businesses; and other factors that are discussed in Eagle's Annual Report on Form 10-K for the year ended December 31, 2015, and its other filings with the U.S. Securities and Exchange Commission.
+These statements include, but are not limited to, statements regarding future events including, but not limited to: the availability of drug exclusivities for BENDEKA, the ability of Eagle to successfully challenge the decision of the FDA, the impact of the FDA's decision on Eagle's bendamustine HCI business, Eagle's patent protection for BENDEKA, Teva's replacement of Treanda liquid with BENDEKA, difficulties or delays in manufacturing; the availability and pricing of third party sourced products and materials, and products licensed to third-parties for promotion and distribution; successful compliance with FDA and other governmental regulations applicable to manufacturing facilities, products and/or businesses; and other factors that are discussed in Eagle's Annual Report on Form 10-K for the year ended December 31, 2015, and its other filings with the U.S. Securities and Exchange Commission.
 All of such statements are subject to certain risks and uncertainties, many of which are difficult to predict and generally beyond Eagle's control, that could cause actual results to differ materially from those expressed in, or implied or projected by, the forward-looking information and statements.
 Such risks include, but are not limited to risks described in Eagle's filings with the U.S. Securities and Exchange Commission.
-Readers are cautioned not to place undue reliance on these forward-looking statements that speak only as of the date hereof, or to reflect the occurrence of or non-occurrence of any events.
+Readers are cautioned not to place undue reliance on these forward-looking statements that speak only as of the date hereof, and we do not undertake any obligation to revise and disseminate forward-looking statements to reflect events or circumstances after the date hereof, or to refl